Mr-Thop/GDSC/README.md

 ### X-ray Analysis System
 The X-ray Analysis System employs a deep learning model to analyze X-ray images and predict the class of the image, such as Covid, Normal, Pneumonia, or Tuberculosis.
 Users can upload X-ray images to the system, and the predicted class, along with the image, will be displayed.

+### Disease Prediction System
+The User can Enter the Required Inputs and our Machine learning model to predict diseases based on the input parametres like BP, Chest Pain type etc...
+Users Can input the values and recive the predictions which is not for sure but basing on the recommendation of a Doctor.

 ## Technologies Used